Erica Campbell

-Erica Monique Campbell (née, Atkins; born April 29, 1972) is an American urban contemporary gospel, Christian R&B and contemporary R&B singer and songwriter.
-She started her music career in 1998 with her younger sister, Tina Campbell, as part of the gospel music group, Mary Mary.
-Her solo music career began in 2013, and has since released two albums with Entertainment One Music, which both charted on the Billboard magazine charts.
-She won a Grammy Award for Best Gospel Album at the 57th edition of the event.
+Erica Monique Campbell (née, Atkins; born April 29, 1973) is an American Gospel singer and songwriter.
+Specializing in the urban contemporary gospel, Christian R&B, and contemporary R&B genres, she started her music career in the late 1990s with her younger sister, Tina Campbell, as part of the group Mary Mary.

+Her debut solo album Help (2014), reached the top 10 on the Billboard 200 chart, and won the Grammy Award for Best Gospel Album at the 57th Grammy Awards.
+The album's reissue, Help 2.0.
+(2015), included the gospel trap single "I Luh God", which reached number one on the gospel chart.
+She released her second album I Love You in 2023.
+Her 2024 collaborative track "One Hallelujah" alongside Tasha Cobbs Leonard, Israel Houghton, Jonathan McReynolds and Jekalyn Carr won the Grammy Award for Best Gospel Performance/Song.

+In addition to her music career, Campbell has made appearances in the films Sister Act 2: Back in the Habit (1993) and The Fighting Temptations (2003).
 Since May 2016, she has been the host of Get Up!
 Mornings with Erica Campbell with comedian Griff, currently distributed by Reach Media, the syndication arm of Urban One.

 Early life

-Campbell was born Erica Monique Atkins, on April 29, 1972, in Inglewood, California, the daughter of Eddie Aaron Atkins Jr. (1948–2013), originally from Merced, California, a pastor and minister, and Thomasina Andrea "Honey" Atkins (née Daniels), who is originally from Stamford, Connecticut.
+Campbell was born Erica Monique Atkins, on April 29, 1973, in Inglewood, California, the daughter of Eddie Aaron Atkins Jr. (1948–2013), originally from Merced, California, a pastor and minister, and Thomasina Andrea "Honey" Atkins (née Daniels), who is originally from Stamford, Connecticut.
 Her paternal grandparents are Eddie Aaron Atkins, Sr. and Lavada Cruthird, and her maternal grandparents are Tommy and Ruth Daniels.
-She had two older brothers, Andre Lavelle Atkins, who died at six years old from a combination of Down Syndrome, spinal meningitis, and a hole in his heart, while her other brother is living in Arizona, Darrell Antoine Atkins.
+She had two older brothers, Andre Lavelle Atkins, who died at 6 years old from a combination of Down Syndrome, spinal meningitis, and a hole in his heart, while her other brother is living in Arizona, Darrell Antoine Atkins.
 She has one older sister, Maliea Dionne Atkins, and five younger sisters, Trecina Evette "Tina" Atkins, Delisa Marie "Lisa" or "Wittle Wees" Atkins, Thomasina Andrea "Goo Goo" Atkins, Alana Ellesse "Lainz" or "Luv Luv" Atkins, and Shanta Nena Lavea Atkins.